Boundedness of the base varieties of certain fibrations: Introduction

 \begin{corollary} Let $d\in\Nn, \epsilon \in \Qq_{>0}$ be fixed numbers, and $\Ii\subset [0,1]\cap \Qq$ be a DCC set.
 Let $\Dd(d,\epsilon, \Ii)$ be the set of log pairs $(X, B)$ satisfying the following properties: \begin{enumerate} \item $(X, B)$ is $\ep$-lc with $\dim X =d$, and coefficients of $B$ are in $\Ii$, \item $f: X \dasharrow Z$ is the Iitaka fibration associated with $K_X+B$ (if it exists), where \item $B$ is big over the generic point $\eta_Z$ of $Z$. \end{enumerate} Then $\{\Ivol(K_X+B) \mid (X, B) \in \Dd(d,\ep,\Ii)\}$ is a DCC set. \end{corollary}

 We briefly explain the idea for the proof of Theorem \ref{thm: main result}.
 First, we reduce to the case where $X \to Z$ is a morphism.
-Then we show that $Z$ is birational to a variety in the fiber of a family $\mathcal Z' \to \Tt'$.
-Using the bounded of general fibers of $f$, we show that $(X, B)$ is log birational to a fiber of a family of log pairs which is built upon $\mathcal Z' \to \Tt'$.
+Then we show that $Z$ is birationally bounded.
+This means that $Z$ is birational to a fiber of a projective morphism $\mathcal Z' \to \Tt'$ between noetherian schemes of finite type over $\mathbb C$.
+Using the boundedness of a general fiber of $f$, we show that $(X, B)$ is log birational to a fiber of a family of log pairs which is built upon $\mathcal Z' \to \Tt'$.
 This is the most technical part of the argument.
 Finally, the boundedness of $Z$ follows from the finiteness of ample models (\cite[Corollary 1.1.5]{BCHM10}).

 Another possible approach is to apply the canonical bundle formula to $f: (X, B) \to Z$, then there is a generalized polarized pair $(Z, \Delta_Z+M_Z)$ on $Z$ such that $K_X+B \sim_\Qq f^*(K_Z+\Delta_Z+M_Z)$.
 One may expect to bound $Z$ under the boundedness of the volumes of $K_Z+\Delta_Z+M_Z$.
 Such result is only known for surfaces with fixed volumes and some extra conditions (see \cite[Theorem 1.8]{Fil18}).
-However, it seems that even for $\dim Z=2$, Theorem \ref{thm: main result} does not directly follow from \cite[Theorem 1.8]{Fil18} (the existence of the universal $r\in \Nn$ such that $rM_Z$ is Cartier does not necessarily hold).
+However, it seems that even for $\dim Z=2$, Theorem \ref{thm: main result} does not directly follow from \cite[Theorem 1.8]{Fil18} (the existence of the universal $r\in \Nn$ such that $rM_Z$ is Cartier does not necessarily hold.
+On the other hand, this is known for a sufficiently high model of $Z$).

 The paper is organized as follows.
-In Section \ref{sec: preliminaries}, we give background materials.
+In Section \ref{sec: preliminaries}, we introduce preliminary notation and results.
 Theorem \ref{thm: main result} and its corollaries are proven in Section \ref{sec: proof of the main result}.
 In Section \ref{sec: further discussions}, we discuss possible variants of Conjecture \ref{conj: bounded of base, klt}, the relation to the effective adjunction conjecture, and establish some lower dimensional cases.

 \textbf{Acknowledgements}.
 The author thanks Chenyang Xu and Lei Zhang for answering related questions.
-He also thanks Stefano Filipazzi for pointing out some inaccurate statement and providing the reference \cite[Claim 4.38.1]{Kol13}.
+He also thanks Stefano Filipazzi for pointing out some inaccurate statements and providing the reference \cite[Claim 4.38.1]{Kol13}.
+The author thanks the anonymous referee for reading the manuscript carefully and providing constructive suggestions.
 This work is partially supported by a starting grant from SUSTech.